 Fun fact: 49% of U.S. retailers made the eCommerce switch to escape poor service, replatforming challenges and limited capabilities in 2019.

-But modern eCommerce market is overstuffed with numerous solutions, so if you always like to stay away from programming and development, you’ll probably feel yourself absolutely lost in this technical jungles.
+Modern eCommerce market is overstuffed with numerous solutions that fall into the above-mentioned categories, so if you always like to stay away from programming and development, you’ll probably feel yourself absolutely lost in this technical jungles.
 Here’s our tiny (hopefully successful) foray into making dark spots clearer.
 Fortunately, in simple words.

 Whether you’re expanding a brick-and-mortar store, looking to find an enterprise-level solution, or even starting a business from scratch, your choice of ecommerce platform has an enormous impact on the profitability and stability of your website development.